 This should be a concern when you are buying a new laptop or a used laptop.
 Ultimately, battery life is for those who use laptops as laptops.
 That is, if you carry around your laptop for a long time and work outside, the battery life is like gold.
 In another scenario, if you are setting up a workspace at home, you can pick laptops with lower battery life.
 Now, let’s talk about some examples.

 Apple laptops – let that be MacBook Air or MacBook Pro – have always been noted for revolutionary battery life.
 In the latest Air, for instance, you can get 12 hours of battery life.
-And, that’s one of the reasons why journalists and travelling-based professionals go for Apple.
+And, that’s one of the reasons why journalists and traveling-based professionals go for Apple.
 On the other hand, ASUS Ultrabooks are also offering more-than-standard battery life in their devices.
 Obviously, all these are life estimates and surely depends on your usage pattern and type.
-For instance, if you are into heavy games, you can’t think of a long battery life laptop, at any case.
+For instance, if you are into heavy games, you can’t think of a long battery life laptop, in any case.

 Therefore, given that you know the purpose of a laptop, you can go for the battery life factor.
 In the end, you must not be complaining about it, especially when you are a professional.